Git-Iva/app13-student-management-system/README.md

 This is a student management system app built in Object Oriented Programing(OOP) style.
 School staff can use the app to insert, search, update or delete student data in a SQL database.

-The app is built with PyQt6p(a desktop graphical user interface) and SQLite.
+The app is built with PyQt6 and SQLite.